 MSt and MPhil students may choose to pursue a Programme of linked Special Subjects (e.g. Enlightenment Studies, Cultural Studies) or select individual Special Subjects to create their own unique Programme of Study.
-Students will be asked to nominate their preferred Special Subjects by 31 August, and the Graduate Studies Office will confirm these choices in the early weeks of the first term.
-Further details on the individual Special Subject options and the terms in which they are taught can be found on the Faculty website: http://www.mod-langs.ox.ac.uk/graduate.
+Students will be asked to nominate their preferred Special Subjects by 31 July, and the Graduate Studies Office will confirm these choices before the start of Michaelmas term.